IMS, IMR & IMX Challenge Information

 13, 14, 15, 16, 17, & 18-year olds: 200 Free, 100 Back, 100 Breast, 100 Fly, 200 IM

 Once you've swum each event at least once at an official meet, you can log-in to your USA Swimming Account, and find out where you rank against all the other swimmers on your club team.
+Swimmers should strive to continually improve upon their initial score.
 You do not need to complete the IMReady program to participate in the IM Xtreme.
 It is simply a stepping stone.

 IM XTREME (IMX)